TaygaHoshi/tt-project/Classes/Magician.md

 Attuning lasts at least until the end of next round.
 In the following rounds, you can stop attuning as a rapid action.

 ## Elemental Mastery
-Before casting an elemental spell, you can choose to activate the effects of two elements for that spell by spending double the mana cost.
+Before casting an elemental spell, you can choose to activate the effects of two elements for that spell by spending double the energy cost.
 You can choose which element's effect activates first.
 You can use Elemental Mastery only once per round.